mixxxdj/manual/source/chapters/djing_with_mixxx.rst

 Mixxx can match the tempo and align the beats for you but this requires an accurately detected BPM value and a correct beat grid for both tracks.
-To enable this feature, hit the :guilabel:`SYNC` button.
+To enable this feature, tap the :guilabel:`SYNC` button.
 To beatmatch manually, the tempo of the two tracks must be synchronized by adjusting the playback rate sliders.
 You can adjust the phase of the beats by right-clicking and dragging on either waveform display to temporarily speed up or slow down one of the tracks